Dance Flick

 Dance Flick is a 2009 American musical comedy film directed by Damien Dante Wayans in his directorial debut and written by and starring many members of the Wayans family.
+A parody of the dance film genre, the plot follows a suburban girl who moves to the inner city and teams up with street dancer to form a dance crew to compete in a high-stakes battle to pay off a debt to a drug lord.
 The film was set for release in the United States on February 6, 2009, and changed to May 22, 2009.
-The film received mixed-to-negative reviews from critics.
+The film received mixed-to-negative reviews from critics, despite the moderate financial success.

 Plot

 Suburban girl Megan White (Shoshana Bush) gets into a series of misadventures when she moves to the inner-city and pursues dance.
-A nerdy street boy named Thomas Uncles (Damon Wayans Jr.) is passionate about street dancing, but he is stuck working for a gang lord (David Alan Grier).
+A nerdy street boy named Thomas Uncles (Damon Wayans Jr.) is passionate about street dancing, but he is stuck working for a drug lord (David Alan Grier).

 Megan later befriends Thomas’ sister Charity (Essence Atkins) who has a baby and poor parenting skills.
 Charity has her own issues dealing with her dimwitted "baby daddy" (Shawn Wayans) who also is a bad parent.
 Once Megan and Thomas spend more time together, they become dance partners and begin to fall in love.